 One of the major questions people ask when considering the resurrection of Jesus is how to explain the dramatic change in the disciples.
 Consider the following:

 That first Easter morning when the women told the disciples that Jesus was risen, the disciples did not believe them.
-They thought it was nonsense.
+Understandably, they thought it was nonsense.
 They knew He was dead.
-What happened to cause them to believe He was alive?
+They saw Him die.
+They knew where He was buried.
+So, what happened to cause them to believe He was alive?

 Can you answer these questions?
-I believe Jesus arose, and they saw Him, and their lives were never the same.
+I believe Jesus arose, that they saw Him in person, and that their lives were never the same.